Using the Order list, you can search for Orders and manage them in your Project.

 - Customer group: filters based on the Customer Groups defined for your Project.

-- Completed at: filters based on the date or date range in which an Order was completed.
+- Date completed: filters based on the date or date range in which an Order was completed.

 - Return date: filters using the date or date range in which an Order was returned.